pivovarit/throwing-function/README.md

 #### Additional features:

     default Function<T, R> unchecked() {...}
-Transforms ThrowingFunction into regular Function.
+Transforms ThrowingFunction into a regular Function.
 Checked exception gets wrapped in a RuntimeException.
-Available for all functional types.
-Comes both as a static and an instance method.
+Feature is available for all functional types.
+Comes both as a static and as an instance method.

     default Function<T, Optional<R>> returningOptional() {...}
 Transforms ThrowingFunction into a regular Function returning result wrapped into an Optional instance.
 If exception